Joris32/media-server/README.md

 ## Features

-- EPUB reading using JSZip and epub.js
 - User registration and login
 - Users can mark content as watched, and filter by unwatched content
+- When logged in, server will keep track of progress within a video (users will be brought back to where they left off if they return to the video later)
+- EPUB reading using JSZip and epub.js
 - Admin accounts can use the page to upload files to media directory
-- SQLAlchemy database is used for user accounts and progress tracking

 ## Environment Variables